 1. Placental Abruption

 The first trimester is the time when the embryo is just attempting to get implanted within the uterus and secure itself properly.
-Even later on, the placenta plays a vital role in providing all the nutrients to the foetus and keeping it in place.
+Even later on, the placenta plays a vital role in providing all the nutrients to the fetus and keeping it in place.
 Placental abruption is a complication when the placenta separates from the uterine lining, causing immense bleeding.
-This can either cause the child to be born with low body weight at its minimal risk, or be fatal for both the mother and the child at its worst.
+This can either cause the child to be born with low body weight at its minimal risk or be fatal for both the mother and the child at its worst.

 This usually is a result of various disorders but can also occur as a result of a massive jerk to the body, which can be experienced in automobile accidents or roller coaster rides.
 An internal haemorrhaging is usually observed in such cases.

-In the first trimester, the abrupt and jarring movements of the roller coaster are unlikely to cause a miscarriage as the foetus is in its early developmental stages.
+In the first trimester, the abrupt and jarring movements of the roller coaster are unlikely to cause a miscarriage, as the foetus is in its early developmental stages.
 But as the general directive for safety, you should avoid roller coasters throughout your pregnancy, especially in the later stages to prevent any harm to the baby.

 Signs Indicating Complications After Riding a Roller Coaster